pparker-dev-portfolio/spfx-search/README.md

 * Contains all React components that are rendered on screen

 ### model
-* files that define custom types that are used inside of the React components
+* Files that define custom types that are used inside of the React components

 ### provider
-* includes provider classes that are used to retrieve data for React components
+* Includes provider classes that are used to retrieve data for React components